moleculerjs/moleculer-db/packages/moleculer-db/README.md

 | `maxLimit` | `Number` | **required** | Maximum value of limit in `find` action.
 Default: `-1` (no limit) |
 | `entityValidator` | `Object`, `function` | `null` | Validator schema or a function to validate the incoming entity in `create` & 'insert' actions. |

+>**Note**: `idField` does not work with Sequelize adapter as you can freely set your own ID while creating the model.

 <!-- AUTO-CONTENT-END:SETTINGS -->

 <!-- AUTO-CONTENT-TEMPLATE:SETTINGS